grab/engineering-blog/_posts/2019-03-11-context-deadlines-and-how-to-set-them.md

 Context can be seen as 'distributed timeouts' - an improvement to the concept of timeouts by propagating them.
 But while they achieve the same goal, they introduce other issues that must be considered.

-### Context propagation and timeout configuration
+### Context Propagation and Timeout Configuration

 When propagating timeout information via context, there is no longer a static 'timeout' setting per call.
 This can complicate debugging: even if the client has correctly configured their own timeout as above, a context timeout could mean that either the remote downstream server is slow, or that an upstream client was slow and there was insufficient time remaining in the propagated context!

 Let's revisit the scenario from earlier, and assume that service A has set a context timeout of 1 second.
 If B is still taking 800ms, then the call to C will time out after 200ms.
 This changes things completely: although there is no longer the resource leak (because both B and C will terminate the call once the context timeout is exceeded), B will have an increase in errors whereas previously it would not (at least until it became overloaded).
 This may be worse than completing the request after A has given up, depending on the circumstances.
 There is also a dangerous interaction with _circuit breakers_ which we will discuss in the next section.

-If allowing the request to complete is preferable than cancelling it even in the event of a client timeout, the request should be made with a new context decoupled from the parent (ie. `context.Background()`).
+If allowing the request to complete is preferable to cancelling it even in the event of a client timeout, the request should be made with a new context decoupled from the parent (ie. `context.Background()`).
 This will ensure that the timeout is not propagated to the remote service.
 When doing this, it is still a good idea to set a timeout, to avoid waiting indefinitely for it to complete.

-### Context and circuit-breakers
+### Context and Circuit-breakers

 A circuit-breaker is a software library or function which monitors calls to external resources with the aim of preventing calls which are likely to fail, 'short-circuiting' them (hence the name).
 It is a good practice to use a circuit-breaker for all outgoing calls to dependencies, especially potentially unreliable ones.
 But when combined with context propagation, that raises an important question: should context timeouts or cancellation cause the circuit to open?